 Referrals were open to all London Boroughs Services including Statutory Youth Services (Inc. Social Services, YOT, Probation, Prison Services, Children’s Services Metropolitan Police and BTP, Youth Charities, Legal Charities, General Public and to young people themselves.

-During 2016 we received 346 calls and referrals.
-89 of these referrals were lucky enough to access the Shelter.
+Since opening in November 2010 we have welcomed over 1,346 young people through our doors at the Shelter.
 People leaving care, family breakdown, pregnancy, relationship breakdowns, rough sleeping and runaways were referred.

 The Crash Pad delivers a safe homely environment to young people.
 The team undertakes to train and educate the young people on budgeting, financial planning, tenants’ rights and tenancy law; by having the Every Child Matters and Positive for Youth at the core of what we do;